-Buy directly in the Fitbit Shop (and get FREE shipping on 50$+) or buy in my favorite and trustworthy online store, Amazon both in Europe and US.
+Buy directly in the Fitbit Shop or buy in my favorite and trustworthy online store, Amazon both in Europe and US.
 It is an Amazon Choice and Best Seller product and has a product rating with 4 of 5 stars based on reviews from customers:

 Click the button to check recently updated price and additional info and reviews.

 I’m curious to know more about your own experiences with this fitness tracker if you own it yourself.
 Anything good and bad.
 If you have other questions or concerns, write them down in the comment section at the bottom.
 Here are a few examples of what other Amazon buyers have to say about this activity tracker: